spencertipping/tau/doc/phi.md

 ## Server φs
 φ objects are never servers, unlike UNIX FDs which can be.
-Instead, servers are implemented at the γ level by marking FDs as "redirect on connection".
-These server connections are handled by [γ₀](gamma0.md).
+Instead, servers are implemented at the γ level by reserving Φ ID 0 to be the "omni-connect" port.
+If γ indicates that it is active, then those connections will be assigned to new φs and the φ₀ listener will receive those assignments on a custom ζ.